larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 We run the same NER system used in EXTRACT on entire PubMed every week and make the results available through a suite of web resources.
 One such resource is [ORGANISMS](https://organisms.jensenlab.org/).
 It allows users to retrieve abstracts that mention any organism of interest (specified by an NCBI TaxID) based on the NER results.

 Go to <https://organisms.jensenlab.org/> and query for **P. micra**.
 You are now presented with several options, since there are several genera starting with P that include a micra species.
-Click on the **Parvimonas micra** (taxid: 33033) row to view the abstracts for this species.
+Click on the **Parvimonas micra** (taxid: 33033) row to view the papers for this species.

-_Do the abstracts shown on the first page all mention Parvimonas micra?_
+_6. Do the papers shown on the second page all mention Parvimonas micra?_ (Hint: Press _Next>_ on the top of the table to move to the second page and _[View Text]_ to see the text from the paper)

 Go back to the search page (e.g. by clicking **ORGANISMS** in the header) and query for **Firmicutes**.
 You are again presented with many options including the **Firmicutes** phylum itself (taxid:1239) as well as numerous species and strains.
-Click on the row for the phylum to view abstracts.
+Click on the row for the phylum to view papers.

-_Which taxa do you see abstracts for on the first page?_
+_7. Which taxa do you see papers for on the first page?_

 You can similarly use NER to retrieve abstracts for any disease in the Disease Ontology.
 For example, the following query will retrieve abstracts for **cancer** (DOID:162):

 <https://diseases.jensenlab.org/Entity?documents=10&type1=-26&id1=DOID:162>

-_Which diseases are highlighted in the abstracts?_
+_8. Which diseases are highlighted in the abstracts?_

 ### 1.3 Information extraction